5 Elements of an Effective Landing Page

 It's perfectly fine to put a little mystery into the ad.
 But if your ads look like Buzz Feed click bait that have nothing to do with the content of your ad, you can guess what will happen to your conversions.

-So that’s five easy to implement, best practices for helping increase more conversions on your landing pages.
+five six best practices for helping increase more conversions on your landing pages.

-Make your landing pages relevant, easy to digest and the actions on them easy to complete and you’ll be funneling in more leads in no time.
+Make your landing pages relevant, easy to digest and the actions on them easy to complete, combined with an awesome lead magnet, and you'll be funneling in more leads in no time.